mzattera/v4j/docs/005/index.md

   A [transliteration](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mzattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt)
 of the Landini-Stolfi interlinear file that uses the Slot alphabet is available

-- As far as I know (with the possible exception of Neal above), Slot alphabet is the first one that is based on empirical data about the structure of Voynich words, trying to capture the intent of the
+- As far as I know, Slot alphabet is the first one that is based on empirical data about the structure of Voynich words, trying to capture the intent of the
 Voynich author.

   I think this is an important aspect to consider, both for attacking the Voynich cypher and performing statistical analysis of the manuscript,